hyee/dbcli/README.md

     7. 'q' or CTRL + D or CTRL + C to abort running command
     8. "help" or "help -a" to see other available commands
-    9. 'chart' or 'ch' command to generate performance charts based on customize configs
+    9. 'chart' or 'ch' command to generate performance charts based on customize configs For more information of the available commands refer to page [Command Overview](docs/command.md)`

 Command Types
 -----------------------